5 Things You Won’t See At This Yoga Studio (And Why)

 Standing Forward Fold

-Years ago, when I taught at a different studio, I had a student in class who insisted that she force herself into deep, forward flexion (standing and seated).
+Years ago, when I taught at a different studio, I had a student in class who insisted she force herself into deep, forward flexion (standing and seated).
 And I used to advise her during class to back out of it a little because she was going so deep into the pose.

 I noticed I hadn’t seen her in class for months.
 And one day, we bumped into each other outside of the studio and I asked where she’d been.
 She said her doctor told her to stop doing yoga for a while.